Seunghui-Shin/Seunghui-Shin.github.io/index.md

 ## About Me

-I am a M.S. student at the [Artificial Intelligence And Robotics Lab.](airlab.khu.ac.kr), Department of Software Convergence, Kyung Hee University.
+I received my M.S. from the Department of Software Convergence, Kyung Hee University.
+I was a member of the [Artificial Intelligence And Robotics Lab.](airlab.khu.ac.kr).

 ## Research Interests